 If the employee does not want to return to work, the employee will be entitled to the statutory job-loss allowance in addition to the above compensation.
-If the employer refuses to re-employ the employee, the two parties may agree on an additional payment amount with at least two months' salary.
-If parties cannot agree on the amount, the court may determine the amount.
+If the employer refuses to re-employ the employee, the parties may agree on an additional payment amount with at least two months' salary.
+If the parties cannot agree, the court may determine the amount.